 also grown in Thailand.

-Photo non-free, published under "fair use" conditions as defined
+Photo non-free, published under "fair use" conditions as

 - [Lakatan Banana; (AA group)]